F0lha/elasticsearch/docs/ESOF/Report 4.md

 <a name="controllability" />
 Controllability
 ---------------
 When it comes to the Elasticsearch code itself, the developers have enough flexibility to change input parameters as is necessary for any given test.
-However, external factors such as connection speeds and network congestion remain difficult to account for.
-However in classes such as (MockServiceTransport)[https://github.com/elastic/elasticsearch/blob/b6c21cc55ab4167a367d1a3c812e3b3659e3dcb9/test-framework/src/main/java/org/elasticsearch/test/transport/MockTransportService.java], these conditions can be simulated.
+In constrast, external factors such as connection speeds and network congestion remain difficult to account for.
+However in classes such as [MockServiceTransport](https://github.com/elastic/elasticsearch/blob/b6c21cc55ab4167a367d1a3c812e3b3659e3dcb9/test-framework/src/main/java/org/elasticsearch/test/transport/MockTransportService.java), these conditions can be simulated, although the testing evironment can never truly be made the same as a deployment environment.
+In addition, its many external dependencies such as Lucene, Netty, Guava present a further point of weakness in the testing as their behaviour and state cannot be directly manipulated; their interfaces must instead be used (much like a black box).
+The rest of the code is tested with the knowledge of its implementation and thus constituting white-box testing.

 <a name="observability" />
 Observability
 -------------
 In the case of end-to-end testing, done on the REST API level, tests amount to sending a JSON-encoded request to the system and comparing the also-JSON-encoded response to the expected result, according to the [specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
 In the case of the Java Unit tests, the internal state of the various objects can be inspected.
 The result of the tests is [displayed in the command line](http://build-us-00.elastic.co/job/elastic,painless,master/lastBuild/console).

 <a name="isolateability" />
 Isolateability